 - Strategies & Pathways for Downstream Processing & Petrochemical Profitability

-Keynote presentations from MOL, NEXANT & LUMMUS TECHNOLOGY
+Keynote presentations from MOL, NEXANTECA & LUMMUS TECHNOLOGY

-- KEYNOTE PRODUCER PANEL: Aiming Together for a Positive Change
+- KEYNOTE PANEL: Aiming Together for a Positive Change

-Leading regional, integrated oil and gas companies such as MOL GROUP, MOL CHEMICALS, INA GRUPA, HELLENIC PETROLEUM, PKN ORLEN have been invited to share their experience in operating complex refinery assets in today's challenging context - How to remain competitive and generate high net cash margins through well-balanced product and customer portfolios.
+Leading regional, integrated oil and gas companies such as MOL GROUP, INA GRUPA, RAFINERIA GDANSKA have been invited to share their experience in operating complex refinery assets in today's challenging context - How to remain competitive and generate high net cash margins through well-balanced product and customer portfolios.

 - Energy Efficiency in Downstream Assets – Focus on Refinery Heat Generation & Management

 - Digital Tools & Routes to Achieving Downstream Excellence